 > /compact "focus on the REST API part"

 You can pass an optional instruction in quotes to guide the compression.
-In practice, /compact transforms 80,000 tokens into approximately 25,000 tokens, a 68% reduction.
+In practice, /compact transforms 80,000 tokens into approximately 25,000 tokens, significant.
 To go further in optimizing your sessions, check the first conversations cheatsheet.

 Key takeaway: alternate between /compact for long sessions and /clear for a radical topic change.